Escobar constants of planar domains: Introduction

 \section{Introduction}

-In 1997, Escobar \cite{Esc97} introduced an isoperimetric constant $I_2(M)$ of a Riemannian manifold $(M^{n+1},g)$ with non-empty boundary.
+In 1997, Escobar \cite{Esc97} introduced the isoperimetric constant $I_2(M)$ of a Riemannian manifold $(M,g)$ with non-empty boundary.
 In terms of this constant, he gave a lower bound for the first non-zero eigenvalue $\sigma_1$ of the Dirichlet-to-Neumann operator.
-Recently, this theory has been extended by Hassannezhad and Miclo \cite{HM17} who introduced analogous higher order isoperimetric constants $I_k(M)$ for any $k\geq 3$ and used them to provide lower bounds on the higher eigenvalues $\sigma_k$ of the Dirichlet-to-Neumann operator.
+Recently, this theory has been extended by Hassannezhad and Miclo \cite{HM17} who introduced analogous isoperimetric constants $I_k(M)$ for any $k\in\N_+$ and used them to provide lower bounds on the higher order eigenvalues $\sigma_k$ of the Dirichlet-to-Neumann operator.
+In what follows, we call the isoperimetric constant $I_k(M)$, where $k\in\N_+$, the \textit{$k$-th Escobar constant} (of $M$).

-In what follows we call the isoperimetric constant $I_k(M)$ the \textit{$k$-th Escobar constant} (of $M$).
-The study of Escobar constants is a largely unexplored field.
-In this paper, we focus on establishing fundamental properties of higher order Escobar constants of planar domains.
-We in particular reveal some relations of the constants $I_k(M)$ to the intrinsic and extrinsic geometry of {manifold} $M$.
-Our main focus lies on $M$ being a planar domain.

-{\textbf{Escobar constants.}} We now provide the definition of Escobar constants.
-Let $\A(M)$ denote the family of all non-empty open subsets $\Omega$ of $M$ with piecewise smooth (or more generally rectifiable) boundary $\partial\Omega$, i.e.
+{\textbf{Escobar constants.}} Let {$M$ be a Riemannian manifold with {Lipschitz} boundary and} $\A(M)$ denote the family of all non-empty open subsets $\Omega$ of $M$ with piecewise smooth (or more generally rectifiable) boundary $\partial\Omega$, i.e.